drsinder/Notes/README.md

 ### Solution organization
 The Solution has 2 projects
-- Notes2022.Client : All of the client side function resides here as components and @page s..
+- Notes.Client : All of the client side function resides here as components and @page s..
-- Notes2022        : Direct access to Db and provides data and operations to Client through the gRPC.
+- Notes        : Direct access to Db and provides data and operations to Client through the gRPC.